todd-herbert/heltec-eink-modules/docs/API.md

 #### *On Arduino Uno:*
 * this feature is disabled by default, to minimize sketch size.
 See [optimization.h](/src/optimization.h)
 * feature interferes with Serial.
-The `MinimalSerial` class provided by SdFat should be used instead (todo: explain minimal serial)
+The [`MinimalSerial`](/docs/SD/MinimalSerial.md) class provided by SdFat should be used instead
 #### Syntax

 ```cpp